Agahan14/AI-parser/README.md

 The function uses the `Ollama` model from the `langchain_core` library to perform the extraction.
 The model is given a prompt that specifies what information to extract.
 The prompt is defined using a `PromptTemplate` from the `langchain_core` library.

+The model used can be changed by modifying the `model` parameter in the `Ollama` constructor.
+For example, you can change it from `"llama2"` to `"llama3"` to use a different version of the model.

-The HTML content of the page is fetched using the `extract_html_from_url(url: str)` function from the `scrape` module.
+The HTML content of the page is fetched using the `extract_html_from_url(url: str)` function from the `webscrape` module.
 This function is not defined in `parse.py`, so it must be imported from elsewhere.

 ## Usage